The Lincoln Cosmopolitan Hardtop Coupe: A Slice of Americana in Munich…and Delhi

 Images: Gautam Sen

-With the ongoing celebrations of the 50th anniversary of India’s decisive victory at the war which gave Bangladesh its independence, there have been a series of articles on the various senior army, air force and naval officers from the Indian armed forces, several of whom played important roles in that short but very effective war.
+It has been a while since we celebrated the 50th anniversary of India’s decisive victory at the war which gave Bangladesh its independence.
+In late 2021, early 2022, there were a series of articles on the various senior army, air force and naval officers from the Indian armed forces, several of whom played important roles in that short but very effective war.
 Both Major General J F R Jacob and Lt General Jagjit Singh Arora have been written about extensively.
 Somehow time seems to have forgotten Air Commodore Purushottam, the one who oversaw the crucial bombing of Dhaka air base and other PAF bases in East Pakistan.

 The Air Commodore’s son Lanse Purushottam was a good friend.
 And after Lanse’s father retired, I used to visit him and his family at their apartment in a high-rise on Calcutta’s Judge’s Court Road.
 One of the highlights of each visit was an eventual dive into the basement parking where a much rusted and battered Lincoln Capri convertible was permanently on blocks.